ER812/Petfinder-Project/README.md

 General Assembly APIs Project 1

 # Project Overview
 Uses the Http.cat API to render a random error message and cat picture on the page at landing.
-The user can search for a speficic error code and cat picture.
+The user can search for a specific error code and cat picture.

 ## Project Name